ray-project/ray/doc/source/serve/deployment.rst

 Now that we defined a model and have it running on our Ray cluster.
 Let's proceed with updating this model with a new set of code.

-Updating Your Model Over time
+Updating Your Model Over Time
 =============================

 Updating our model is as simple as deploying the first one.
 While the code snippet includes